Benchmarking quantum phase-space methods for near-resonant light propagation: Model

 with the Lindblad superoperator $L_{\text{opt}}$ is~\cite{Breuer:2007aa}

-where $\gamma$ represents the optical loss rate and $\bar{n}$ the mean photon number of the reservoir and the index $\mathbf{k}$ labels independent reservoir modes.
+where $\gamma$ represents the optical loss rate and {$\bar{n}$ denotes the effective thermal occupation number associated with the non-resonant atomic reservoir.}

+While not explicitly treated in this paper, this model is robust enough to incorporate additional atomic dissipation processes.
+Spontaneous emission into nonguided channels or dephasing effects can be included by integrating the appropriate radiative and collisional reservoirs into the master equation framework~\cite{Drummond:1991aa}.

-To proceed, we map the density operator onto a phase-space distribution ($P$ or $W$) using standard correspondence rules for bosonic operators, as detailed in Table~\ref{table:mapping_rules}.
-This yields a Fokker–Planck equation of the generic form~\cite{Gardiner:2004aa}:
+To analyze the system dynamics, we map the density operator onto a phase-space distribution ($P$ or $W$) using the standard correspondence rules for bosonic operators detailed in Table~\ref{table:mapping_rules}.
+This procedure yields a Fokker–Planck equation of the general form~\cite{Gardiner:2004aa}:

 where $A_q(\bm{\alpha})$ are the drift coefficients, $D_{qq'}(\bm{\alpha})$ are the diffusion coefficients, and $\alpha_q$ are the phase-space variables, collectively denoted $\bm{\alpha}$.